koranke/object-verifier/README.md

 Verify.that(actualTrack).usingFields(fieldsToCheck).isEqualTo(expectedTrack)
 ```

-### Simple object, verify all fields except for one
+### Verify all fields except for one
-The object under test contains a number of native data type members.
-It also contains a list of String.
-All fields except one need to be tested.
+If all fields except one need to be tested, specify the field to exclude.

 ```java
 FieldsToCheck fieldsToCheck = new FieldsToCheck().